 During bake time, if you find the edges of the pie crust are browning too quickly, apply a pie crust shield or a ring of aluminum foil to protect it.

-Should a sweet potato pie be refrigerated?This Eggless Sweet Potato Pie can be store covered at room temperature for up to 24 hours.
-If you need to store for longer, I would suggest refrigerating it.How do you know when sweet potato pie is done?The easiest way to tell if your pie is done is to give it a jiggle, the center will wobble, but the edge will be set.How to serve Eggless Sweet Potato Pie?Eggless Sweet Potato Pie can be served at room temperature or cold.
-I like to add a big dollop of whipped cream and candied pecans on top.Super Easy 5 min Candied Pecans:
+Should a sweet potato pie be refrigerated?This Eggless Sweet Potato Pie can be stored covered at room temperature for up to 24 hours.
+If you need to keep it for longer, I would suggest refrigerating it.How do you know when sweet potato pie is done?The easiest way to tell if your pie is done is to give it a jiggle, the center will wobble, but the edge will be set.How to serve Eggless Sweet Potato Pie?Eggless Sweet Potato Pie can be served at room temperature or cold.
+I like to add a big dollop of whipped cream and candied pecans on top.SUPER EASY 5 MIN CANDIED PECANS

 Heat a medium non-stick skillet over medium heat.